werefin/Wi-Fi-Security-Audit/README.md

 > **Important — read before using**
 >
-> This script automates capturing WPA/WPA2 handshakes and converting them for offline cracking with Hashcat. **Do not use this tool against networks you do not own or for which you do not have explicit authorization.** Unauthorized interception or access to network traffic is illegal in many jurisdictions.
+> This script automates capturing WPA/WPA2 handshakes and converting them for offline cracking with Hashcat. **Do not use this tool against networks you do not own or for which you do not have explicit authorization.** Unauthorized interception or access to network traffic is illegal.
 Use this script only for legitimate security testing (your own networks or lab environments) or with a signed authorization.
 >

-This Python script orchestrates wireless auditing tools (aircrack-ng suite, hcxpcapngtool, hashcat) to perform WPA/WPA2 handshake capture, conversion, and offline cracking.
-It provides a structured workflow with logging and automated steps for security assessments.
+This Python script orchestrates wireless auditing tools (**aircrack-ng** suite, **hcxpcapngtool**, **hashcat**) to perform WPA/WPA2 handshake capture, conversion, and offline cracking.
+It provides a structured workflow with logging and automated steps for security assessments:

 * Weak Wi‑Fi passwords remain a common risk.
 * Demonstrating handshake capture shows how attackers exploit them.